privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 ![PathType_Common_modify](https://hackmd.io/_uploads/B19kctid2.png)

 (2) <i>insert to/delete from append</i>: an account/storage slot is inserted to the MPT as append, i.e. it forms a new leafnode that previously does not exist even as empty nodes (<i>insert to append</i>), or it is deleted from an appended leaf, i.e., after deletion there will be no node (including empty node) left (<i>delete from append</i>).
-The account/storage under this operation is named <b>type 1</b>, i.e., type 1 account/storage are empty.
+The account/storage under this operation is named <b>type 1</b>, i.e., type 1 account/storage is empty.
 Where they could be in the MPT, there is instead a leaf node that maps to another non-empty account/storage.
 Figure below (for insert case, and delete case just swap old and new):
 ![PathType_ExtensionNew_append](https://hackmd.io/_uploads/S1_M9Ksun.png)
 Notice that the zkTrie adds only one bit of common prefix at each level of its depth.
 It also applies the optimization that replaces subtrees consisting of exactly one leaf with a single leaf node to reduce the tree height.
 This means that when we insert to append (or delete from append), it may happen that an extension happens with some intermediate nodes that provide key prefix bits, either for the old path or for the new path.
 It is constrained that at all the new siblings added are empty nodes.